 Artist: Josephin Bovién

-A poetic sound journey following a one-eyed frog with five long eyelashes as it travels through nature and meets a young, singing woman.
-A performance blending intuitive singing, ambient sound, and storytelling to guide us all into a collective auditory meditation. -
+nd journey following a one-eyed frog with five long eyelashes as it travels through nature and meets a young, singing woman.
+A performance blending intuitive singing, ambient sound, and storytelling to guide us all into a collective auditory meditation.

 performance